Tofu Skewers

 • 2 teaspoons finely grated fresh ginger

-• 2 cloves garlic, finely chopped
+• 2 cloves garlic, minced

 • ½ teaspoon ground turmeric

-• 1 14-ounce package extra-firm tofu, drained, patted dry, and cut into 1 1/2-inch cubes
+• 1 14-ounce package extra-firm tofu, drained, patted dry, and cut into 1 ½-inch cubes

-• 1 red bell pepper, sliced
+• 1 red bell pepper, cut into 1-inch pieces

 • 1 tablespoon avocado oil, plus more for greasing